seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

 ## Script Execution:
 The script is executed as follows
-./create_users.sh <path-to-username-file>    # Of course, you would not need sudo since you would be running the script as a root user. or bash create_users.sh <path-to-username-file>
+./create_users.sh <path-to-username-file>    # You must be a root user or someone with root user privileges or bash create_users.sh <path-to-username-file>